Haunted Stairs That Count the Living in the Old School

 Haunted stairs inside a school growing darker as night approaches

-I swallowed and climbed.
+I climbed.

 “Ten.”